-No one could claim that British pubs have been serving alcoholic beverages since the day long ago when, in some dusty market in Jerusalem, or thereabouts, Jesus performed one of his greatest miracles and turned water into wine.
-It’s hard to believe every fanciful tale in the bible, but the fact is that many British pubs have been supplying ale for several centuries and have long been the social hubs of towns and villages throughout this tiny island.
+No one could claim that British pubs have been serving alcoholic beverages since the day when, in some dusty market in Jerusalem, or thereabouts, Jesus performed one of his greatest miracles and turned water into wine.
+It’s hard to believe every fanciful tale in the bible, but the miraculous fact is that many British pubs have been supplying ale for several centuries and have long been the social hubs of towns and villages throughout this tiny island.